WHAT IS A RECOVERY HOUSE?

 The costs of a stay at a recovery house will vary from program to program.
 Pricing will usually range from $180 - $300 per week depending on the location and amenities included.
 Dominate Today Recovery Living is reasonably priced at $185 per week.

 ARE THERE SPECIFIC RULES THAT YOU MUST FOLLOW AT A RECOVERY HOUSE?

 Every recovery program will have their own rules.
 The main one being residents may NOT USE DRUGS OR ALCOHOL.
-Beyond that, residents must maintain employment, pay their rent, complete house chores, follow curfew, obtain a sponsor, home group, and attend a certain number of 12-step meetings per week.
+Beyond that, residents must maintain employment, pay their program fees, complete house chores, follow curfew, obtain a sponsor, home group, and attend a certain number of 12-step meetings per week.

 WHAT HAPPENS IF SOMEONE DOES NOT FOLLOW THE RULES AT A RECOVERY HOUSE?

 Every program may be run a bit differently.
 At Dominate Today Recovery Living it depends on the severity of the rule that was broken.
 If someone uses drugs or alcohol they will either be removed from the program immediately or given the option to re-enter an addiction treatment center with the possibility of returning when the treatment is completed successfully.
 For breaking curfew or not completing chores a resident will usually be put on blackout for a specific time frame so that they can learn that there are consequences for your actions.